irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgDefineServiceResponse"></a>

 ### MsgDefineServiceResponse
-MsgDefineServiceResponse defines the Msg/DefineService response type.
+MsgDefineServiceResponse defines the Msg/DefineService response type